CarbonInfinity/AiiDA-on-AWS/Section1/aws-cluster-setup.md

 In this section you will get started with working on AWS, set up your first HPC cluster and then configure it to make it suitable for AiiDA.

 ## 1.1.
 Creating the cluster
-To get started follow the following tutorial on how to setup an [HPC cluster](https://www.hpcworkshops.com/03-hpc-aws-parallelcluster-workshop.html) until section 3h.
+To get started follow the following tutorial on how to setup an [AWS Parallelcluster](https://www.hpcworkshops.com/03-hpc-aws-parallelcluster-workshop.html) until section 3h.
 Note: Do not delete the cluster as shown in 3i.
 We still need it :)

 If you already have an AWS HPC cluster and want to get started using it with AiiDA feel free to skip the above.

 ## 1.2.
 Configuring the cluster
 Already back with more of an idea of how to create an HPC?

 Now we will configure the cluster.
-Before we start ensure that you are in a terminal in your cloud9 instance.
+Please open a terminal in your cloud9 instance.

 To get an idea of how our cluster is doing run:
 ```